Presentation: Child with suspected fragile X syndrome

 - Decide which panel best suits the needs of your patient or family.

-- R377 Intellectual disability (microarray only).
+- R377 Intellectual disability (microarray only)

 - R29 Intellectual disability: This will investigate chromosomal and single-gene causes of developmental delay and/or intellectual disability.
-It is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability.
+It is a WGS panel of all genes known to cause intellectual disability.

 - Certain other conditions, such as imprinting disorders, are not reliably picked up by sequencing tests and may require additional specialist tests.
 For that reason, if the clinical features are strongly suggestive of one of these other conditions, you may wish to request these more targeted tests before considering broader testing: